RickBr0wn/self-taught-and-fraught/content/blog/react/use-fetch.md

 )
 ```

-> This is important if we want to use the useFetch hook twice in the same component (ie: grab the users location data and then grab the weather data based on that location data).
+> This is important if we want to use the useFetch hook twice in the same component (i.e., grab the users' location data and then grab the weather data based on that location data).
 By using it more than once, there would be a naming conflict if we deconstructed from an `object`. (attempting to reassign the constant variable `response`, multiple times with multiple responses).
-Because of this, the order of this deconstruction is very important.
-For example, we cannot request just the `[response, isLoaded]` as could be done with object deconstruction, because the information in the `isLoaded` placeholder would actually be the `error` information (the second item in the returned array `[response, error, isLoaded]`).
+Because of this, the order of this deconstruction is critical.
+For example, we cannot request just the `[response, isLoaded]` as could be done with object deconstruction, because the information in the `isLoaded` placeholder would be the `error` information (the second item in the returned array `[response, error, isLoaded]`).

 We can then handle each of our considerations.
-The `error` conditional allows the us to handle error.
-The `isLoading` conditional allows the us to handle the case of when the data is still loading, for example on a slower, older mobile device.
+The `error` conditional allows us to handle the error.
+The `isLoading` conditional allows us to handle the case of when the data is still loading, for example, on a slower, older mobile device.
 Use cases for loading states tend to be `progress bars`, or `spinners`.

 Only if there there are no errors **and** the loading has been completed will the we hit our final return statement: